kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/in_cluster_console.md

 - **IngressGroup resolution** including cross-namespace groups, using the `migrated-from` tag plus a cluster-wide list of Ingresses to locate the single group member that carries the plan annotation.
+- **Export** — download a self-contained HTML report or raw JSON to share the diff with team members who do not have cluster access.

 What it does not do: